Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “I do read books,” Wei Wuxian replied.

 The boy only frowned harder.
 The red dot on his forehead moved with it.
-“You were always hanging to Little Uncle’s shadow like a desperate—”
+“You were always hanging to Little Uncle’s sleeve like a desperate—”

 The roof opened above them.